DigitecGalaxus/netboot-caching/README.md

 After booting up, the disk will be mounted to the location where the squashfs-images are accessible to be kept up-to-date.

 So the caching-server will load the most recent image when booting.
-When booted, the synchronization makes sure, all images are up-to-date.
+When booted, the synchronization of the main netboot server makes sure that all images are up-to-date.

 ## How to add caching-servers